Austrian Airlines Strike: Compensation

 Airline staff strikes are strikes involving the employees of Austrian Airlines.
 That includes pilots, cabin crew, airline engineers, and other employees working directly for Austrian Airlines.
 If you book a flight which is disrupted because of a staff strike, Austrian Airlines may owe you compensation to make up for the trouble caused.

-We believe that air passenger rights should always come first – if an airline strike with Austrian Airlines causes or caused your flight to be delayed, canceled, or even result in a denied boarding, you can make a claim for compensation.
+We believe that air passenger rights should always come first – if an airline strike with Austrian Airlines causes or caused your flight to be delayed, cancelled, or even result in a denied boarding, you can make a claim for compensation.

 When am I Not Eligible for Strike Compensation from Austrian Airlines?